-At the heart of Holy Name’s English curriculum, high-quality literature ensures that every lesson is engaging and purposeful, enabling our children to acquire knowledge and to build on what they already know.
-The content has been carefully selected to complement and deepen the understanding of other curriculum areas to inspire children’s speaking, listening, reading and writing opportunities.
+At the heart of Holy Name’s English curriculum, high-quality literature ensures that every lesson is engaging and purposeful, enabling our children to access language, grammar and punctuation in context, acquire knowledge and build upon what they already know.
+The content has been carefully selected to reflect our diverse school community as well as complementing and deepening the understanding of other curriculum areas to inspire children’s speaking, listening, reading and writing opportunities.
 In addition to the main text chosen to inspire each unit, resources such as digital texts, picture books, paintings, songs, poems, lyrics, TV, film and media clips are also used as a stimulus to engage our children.
 Effective teaching strategies are employed so that every child can build upon their successes.
 Through developing the fundamental skills of language as a means of communication, including the acquisition of new vocabulary, we give our children access to all of the other subjects taught and provide vital skills for future learning as well as life beyond the classroom.

 A love of reading is shared from the moment pupils begin their education at Holy Name.
 Our youngest children are immersed in language through books and environmental print as well as listening to and sharing songs, poems and stories.
 Using phonics as their first strategy, we teach children to become fluent readers and actively encourage reading for pleasure.
 We believe that every child can love reading and we inspire in them a want to read for themselves.
 We teach children to be curious about our world, to ask questions and to engage with texts to form their own ideas.